-James Ogburn studied composition with Matthew Rosenblum, Eric Moe, Amy Williams, Roger Zahab, Eric Flesher, Marek Choloniewski, Woijcek Widlak, David Asplin, and Mark Polishook.
+James Ogburn studied composition with Mathew Rosenblum, Eric Moe, Amy Williams, Roger Zahab, Eric Flesher, Marek Choloniewski, Woijcek Widlak, David Asplin, and Mark Polishook.
 As a masterclass participant, he has worked with Derek Bermel, Robert Beaser, Betsy Jolas, Daron Hagen, Harold Meltzer, John Eaton, David Felder, Charles Wuorinen, Roger Reynolds, John Harbison, Paul Moravec, Christopher Theofanidis, David Maslanka, Eve Beglarian, Alan Shockley, and Karim Al-Zand.

-Dr. Ogburn’s works have been recorded, performed, and publicly read throughout Europe, the U.S., and Asia by such ensembles as the Pittsburgh Symphony Orchestra, the American Composers Orchestra, the Thailand Philharmonic Orchestra, the Boston Modern Orchestra Project, Ensemble Mosaik, red fish blue fish percussion ensemble, IonSound Project, ALIA MUSICA Pittsburgh, Flux Quartet, the Ying Quartet, the Krakow Academy Quartet, and many more.
+Dr. Ogburn’s works have been recorded, performed, and publicly read throughout Europe, the U.S., and Asia by the Pittsburgh Symphony Orchestra, the American Composers Orchestra, the Thailand Philharmonic Orchestra, the Boston Modern Orchestra Project, Ensemble Mosaik, red fish blue fish percussion ensemble, IonSound Project, ALIA MUSICA Pittsburgh, Flux Quartet, the Ying Quartet, the Krakow Academy Quartet, and many more.

 His music has been featured in national, regional, and international festivals, including World Saxophone Congress XVI, Beijing Modern Music Festival 2013, June in Buffalo 2007, ACO/Penn Presents New Music, the Inaugural Asian Double Reed Association Conference, the Thailand International Composition Festival, the Fifth Annual Thailand Brass and Percussion Festival, the 2004 SCI National Student Conference, the Krakow Academy SME Thirty Year Anniversary Gala, and the U3 Festival.